-The childminder registered in 1996.
-She lives with her husband and 2 children aged 8 and 11 years.
-Her husband is also a registered childminder and they work together.
+The childminder registered in 2003.
+He lives with his wife and 2 children aged 8 and 11 years.
+His wife is also a registered childminder and they work together.
 They live in a house within easy access of the A27 close to local amenities.
 The whole of the property is used for childminding.
 There is a fully enclosed garden available for outside play.